rethinkdb/horizon-docs/faq.md

 Horizon is built by the RethinkDB team and uses RethinkDB as the underlying database.
 We built Horizon because many RethinkDB users asked for a simpler way to prototype, expand, and deploy realtime web apps.
-Since the RethinkDB team has accumilated a lot of experience helping many different teams build and scale realtime applications, we built Horizon to make this process dramatically easier and more accessible.
-Our goal with RethinkDB and Horizon is to make all apps realtime by default.
+Since the RethinkDB team has accumulated a lot of experience helping many different teams build and scale realtime applications, we designed Horizon to make this process dramatically easier and more accessible.
+Our goal with RethinkDB and Horizon is to make it easier to build JavaScript apps, and to make all apps realtime by default.

 ## Are there plans to support other databases? ##

-While Horizon is designed to be database independent, it is built from the ground up based on a push architecture.
-This architecture requires a database with sophisticated realtime push functionality, and at the moment RethinkDB is the only database we're aware of that exposes the necessary realtime features.
-As soon as more databases start exposing scalable realtime push features, we'll extend Horizon to support them in addition to supporting RethinkDB.
+While Horizon is designed to be database-independent, it is built from the ground up based on a push architecture.
+RethinkDB has three necessary properties for Horizon to function as a scalable realtime
+backend: a realtime push architecture, the ability to open tens of thousands of realtime streams per node, and the ability to scale database nodes linearly.
+As other databases emerge with these properties, we'll extend Horizon to support them.

 ## Do I need to be a full stack developer to use Horizon? ##

-Horizon takes care of all the necessary backend and database challenges so that you can build apps without writing any backend code.
-If you're a front-end developer, you can use Horizon to build modern realtime apps without having to do any work on the backend.
+Horizon takes care of all the necessary web server and database challenges, such as setting up web sockets, handling connections, and creating necessary endpoints.
+If you're a front-end developer, you can use Horizon to build modern realtime apps without writing any backend code.

-## Is Horizon limited to simple apps? ##
+## Is Horizon limited to simple applications? ##

 Horizon exposes a powerful API that allows writing sophisticated realtime applications.
 However, we carefully designed Horizon to